Spanish Police Say Detain Fugitive Wanted Over 2023 Brussels terrorist Attack - UrduPoint

 "The fugitive could face a life sentence as he is wanted by the Belgian authorities for the crimes of terrorist attack, murder and grievous bodily harm," it added.

-The gunman, wearing a high-visibility orange jacket, opened fire on Swedes, killing two of them and wounding a third, before fleeeing on a scooter and leading police on an overnight manhunt.
+The gunman, wearing a high-visibility orange jacket, opened fire on Swedes, killing two of them and wounding a third, before fleeing on a scooter and leading police on an overnight manhunt.

 He was eventually cornered and fatally wounded when Belgian police moved to detain him in a cafe.